Recurrent Equilibrium Networks: Flexible Dynamic Models with Guaranteed Stability and Robustness: Convex Parameterizations of RENs

 where $\mathcal{W}=2\Lambda -\mathcal{D}_{11}-\mathcal{D}_{11}^\top$.
 The convex parameterization of C-RENs is then given by

 To construct convex parameterization of R-RENs, we propose the following convex constraint:

 where $Q\preceq 0$, $S$, and $R$ are given.
 The convex parameterization of R-RENs is then defined as

-The following result relates the above parameterizations to the desired model behavioural properties: \begin{theorem} All models in $\Theta_C$ are well-posed and contracting.
-All models in $\Theta_R$ \RW{are} well-posed, contracting, and satisfy the IQC defined by $(Q,S,R)$. \end{theorem}
+The following results relates the above parameterizations to the desired model behavioural properties: \begin{theorem} All models in $\Theta_C$ are well-posed and contracting with rate $\alpha<\bar\alpha$.
+All models in $\Theta_R$ are well-posed, contracting with rate $\alpha<\bar\alpha$, and satisfy the IQC defined by $(Q,S,R)$. \end{theorem} The proof can be found in the Appendix \ref{sec:proof-thm-1}.